-The Suzuki Method Violin & Cello Program at Pakachoag engages students at every level – beginner to advanced.
+The Suzuki Method Violin & Cello Program at Pakachoag enrolls students at every level – beginner to advanced.

 The Suzuki Method is based on the philosophy that “every child can”.
 The parent, child and teacher work together so that the child can learn to play a musical instrument.